-Planning and Highways Regulation Committee - Development is a Departure from the Development Plan.
-Application referred to Heatons and Reddish Area Committee for comment and recommendation only.
+Planning and Highways Regulation Committee - Departure from the Development Plan

 SITE AND SURROUNDINGS

 The application site is at 237 Didsbury Road in Heaton Mersey and comprises the former Focus School, which was an independent school with a catchment area across the North West.
 Due to the age of the existing buildings, the high maintenance costs and the buildings no longer being fit for modern educational spatial standards, the school moved to an alternative site outside the Stockport area and the site has been vacant since July 2019.